 Make your own Union Jack cupcake toppers – this is a great activity for kids.
 To do this, you’ll need to print out a template of union jack flags on a sheet of white paper.
 Then colour in, cut out the flags and secure to a cocktail stick.
 Visit Baker Ross’ website for full instructions and the free template download.

 Obviously, no street party is complete without brightly coloured decorations and as this is for the jubilee, Red white and blue is the obvious choice but you can also use decorations with crowns or other royal themes.
 We especially love a bit of bunting and balloons (but only if they are bioderadable) or possibly red, white and blue honeycomb balls.

 Try to use decorations and tableware that are as environmentally friendly as possible.
 Where you can, use paper decorations, and try to avoid use single-use plastic.

 If you can, why not create your own?
 Use old white bed sheets as table cloths, use recycled kraft paper to make flags and paper chains or why not try making your own bunting.
 You can download some free printable templates, colour in and thread onto ribbon or string.
 Alternatively if you want to get really crafty you can follow this tutorial video to make material bunting or to make it even quicker, just cut up old shirts or fabric into triangles with pinking sheers and attach to bias binding.

-Whatever you do for the Jubilee we hope you have fun and fingers crossed for fantastic weather.
+Whatever you are doing the Coronation this weekend, we hope you have fun and fingers crossed for fantastic weather.